Interaction Design @ SJSU

 Design Process

-Employees can be motivated with game theory as long as the game seems fair and the game outcomes match the employee's goals.
+Gamification can motivate employees, as long as the rules seem fair and the outcomes of the game align with the employee's goals.

 Step 01